ENCCS/openmp-gpu/README.md

-# OpenMO for GPU offloading
+# OpenMP for GPU offloading

 OpenMP for GPU offloading